JaneEnabling/docs/ABOUT.md

       and passes to the janett c++ GPIO reader/writer

 Well what about that bad code that technically works, but is really buggy, and no-one likes?
 This is were we start to look at the concept of crowd-sourcing at its finest.
 Public codes are all free.
-Good CD's get voted up.
+Good CB's get voted up.
 Bad CB's get voted down.
 If you don't like a CB, write one yourself, or combine until you get what you need.